department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/what-happens-after-rating.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 - **For Health Care:** If you served on active duty and didn't receive a dishonorable discharge, you may be able to get VA health care.
-This includes access to VA doctors and care, plus medical equipment, prosthetics, and prescriptions.
-[Apply for VA health care](/health-care/apply/).
+This includes access to VA doctors and care, plus medical equipment, prosthetics, and prescriptions. <br> [Apply for VA health care](/health-care/apply/).
-- **For Life Insurance:** If you’re in good health other than your disability caused by service in the military, you can buy Service-Disabled Veterans’ Insurance (S-DVI)—a government life insurance policy.
-[Apply for S-DVI online](https://www.benefits.va.gov/insurance/s-dvi.asp).
+- **For Life Insurance:** If you’re in good health other than your disability caused by service in the military, you can buy Service-Disabled Veterans’ Insurance (S-DVI)—a government life insurance policy. <br> [Apply for S-DVI online](https://www.benefits.va.gov/insurance/s-dvi.asp). <br>
 Or, call <a href="tel:+18006698477">1-800-669-8477</a>, Monday through Friday, 8:00 a.m. to 6:00 p.m. (<abbr title="eastern time">ET</abbr>).
 - **For Education Benefits:** You can get VA support for college or job training under special programs.
-Or, talk with a VA education counselor to find out what benefits you may be able to get.
-[Learn about education benefits](/education/).
+Or, talk with a VA education counselor to find out what benefits you may be able to get. <br> [Learn about education benefits](/education/).
 - **For Dependent Benefits:** If you’re 30% or more disabled due to a disability caused by service in the military, you can get financial support and benefits for your qualified dependents.
 There are 2 ways to register:
   - [Register through eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=dependent-compensation), or
   - [Register through your local VA office](/facilities/).
-- **For Other Benefits:** Check with your local or state VA offices for other benefits you may be able to get—like help with buying a home or making changes to your home to make it more accessible, or help with getting a job.
-[Find a VA office near you](https://www.va.gov/statedva.htm).
+- **For Other Benefits:** Check with your local or state VA offices for other benefits you may be able to get—like help with buying a home or making changes to your home to make it more accessible, or help with getting a job. <br> [Find a VA office near you](https://www.va.gov/statedva.htm).

 </div>
 </div>